dave45678/Lesson15/Laravel/Lesson04.md

 * Creating models and table migrations

 ## The Walkthrough
-1. Create a new Laravel application.
-Don't forget to generate your application key if it does not already exist!

-2. Create a database that you can connect to in MySQL using  'create database DB_NAME', where DB_NAME is the name that your database will use.
+1. Create a database that you can connect to in MySQL using  'create database DB_NAME', where DB_NAME is the name that your database will use.
 In our case, we will create a database called forge:

 ```